grantjenks/free-python-games/docs/curriculum.rst

 - memory.py - Puzzle game of number pairs.
 - pacman.py - Classic arcade game.

 Bible Story
 ...........

-* John 9:1-33 - God the Restorer

-  1. What does Jesus tell the disciples?
-  2. What does the man tell the Pharisees?
-  3. What does the man believe about Jesus?
-  4. What do you believe about Jesus?

-* Revelation 21 - God the Restorer
+* Revelation 21 - God the Restorer (New Heaven and New Earth)

   1. What does God make?
 When?
   2. Who is the Lamb and the Bride?